Tetanus (Bacterial infection with the bacterium Clostridium tetani, lockjaw) in Dogs

 Causes

-The source of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can vary, including wounds caused by bites, cuts, or other traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries..
-Dogs living in agricultural or rural areas, where contact with contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
-In veterinary medicine, this can affect food, water, toys, or the environment. soil is more frequent, are at higher risk.
-Hygiene and care during injuries also play a crucial role in preventing infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+The source of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can vary, including Wounds caused by bites, cuts, or other traumas.
+Dogs living in agricultural or rural areas, where Contact with contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
+In veterinary medicine, this can affect food, water, toys, or the environment. soil is more common, are at higher risk.
+Hygiene and care for injuries also play a crucial role in the preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 Symptoms